skade/rustfest-book/src/chapter_1.md

 # Some thank yous

-RustFest wouldn't happen without an awesome group of people.
+First and foremost RustFest wouldn't happen without an awesome group of people.
 The RustFest team is a special kind of people, both chaotic, but also very organised sometime.

 RustFest wouldn't also ever happened without eurucamp. eurucamp was a Ruby conference which I helped organise and a lot of things